Welcome to the start of the blog that has existed for years unwritten.

 Quantum Goddessing is a blog by and for self-identified "Goddess Womyn" (women/wimmin/wombOnes/weMoon).

-Wikipedia continues in the entry about quantum mechanics: "the dual particle-like and wave-like behavior and interactions of energy and matter.
+the dual particle-like and wave-like behavior and interactions of energy and matter.
 It departs from classical mechanics primarily at the atomic and subatomic scales, the so-called quantum realm"

 http://knol.google.com/k/how-to-use-quantum-physics-plus-norse-god-goddess-rituals-to-attract-wisdom#